 Figure 1 illustrates how mass photometry can be used to quantify molecular interactions.
 By measuring the mass of the antibody trastuzumab and its target antigen, Her2, individually and in mixtures, the interactions between individual antibody molecules and target antigens could be quantified.

 Mass photometry can be used to characterise DNA-protein complexes, which are crucial in gene expression, replication and DNA repair.

-In this example, mass photometry not only allows detecting DNA binding but also provides information on how the oligomeric state of the protein changes upon DNA binding (Fig 2).
+In this example, mass photometry not only allows detection of DNA binding but also provides information on how the oligomeric state of the protein changes upon DNA binding (Figure 2).

 Measuring the affinity of protein-protein interactions on a single-molecule level by mass photometry

 Wu et al., Analytical Biochemistry 2020, 592, 113575

 In this work, the authors show how mass photometry can be used to study multivalent complexes and quantify the affinities of different binding sites in a single measurement.

 Casposase structure and the mechanistic link between DNA transposition and spacer acquisition by CRISPR-Cas